inezpereira/spmStructsAndObjects/NMM_CMC_NMDA.md

 |    ├─── D                           # time bin decimation       (usually 1 or 2)??
 ├─── Lpos
 ├─── Sname: {'S1', 'S2, ... }                         # source names
-├─── A: {[n×n double]  [n×n double]  [n×n double]}    # binary constraints on the extrinsic (between source) connections.
+├─── A: {[m×m double]  [m×m double]  [m×m double]}    # binary constraints on the extrinsic (between source) connections.
 3 cell entries because I am modelling the activity of three channels??
-├─── C:n×0 empty sparse double matrix # binary constraints on the regions which receive external input.
+├─── C:m×0 empty sparse double matrix # binary constraints on the regions which receive external input.
 In this case, we are collecting resting-state data, hence the zero.
 ├─── B                                # binary constraints on the modulatory connections for each of the m conditions.
 ├─── xU                               # design
 |    ├─── X